headforwards-spd/headforwards-website/src/pages/info-pages/homepage.md

         to both clients and the people who work in the business.
 sections:
   - components:
+      - type: image-copy-component
+        title: People over process
+        content:
+          - type: markdown
-      - text: >-
+            text: >-
               Developers are recruited specifically for a client’s needs and teams are self-organising with the responsibility of producing software that delivers business value.
-        type: image-copy-component
+          - type: quote-component
-        title: People over process
-      - jobTitle: Director & Co-Founder
+            quote: >-
+              It's about picking the right people for each client, rather than running a bench.
             name: Toby Parkins
+            jobTitle: Director & Co-Founder
             profilePic: null
+          - type: quote-component
             quote: >-
-          It's about picking the right people for each client, rather than running a bench.
-        type: quote-component
-      - jobTitle: Director & Co-founder
+              If something changes in our clients world, they've got to adapt, they've got to look for a new competitive advantage in their software.
             name: Craig Girvan
+            jobTitle: Director & Co-founder
             profilePic: null
-        quote: >-
-          If something changes in our clients world, they've got to adapt, they've got to look for a new competitive advantage in their software.
-        type: quote-component
     image: /uploads/toby-and-craig.jpg
     isPostit: false
     isRightImage: false
   - components:
+      - type: image-copy-component
+        title: Building partnerships with clients
+        content:
+          - type: markdown
-      - text: >-
+            text: >-
               Headforwards looks to develop trust between themselves and their clients by continuously delivering business value.
-        type: image-copy-component
-        title: Building partnerships with clients
-      - jobTitle: null
+          - type: quote-component
+            quote: >-
+              We want to be a partner to our clients, to develop long-term relationships with trust on both sides.
             name: null
+            jobTitle: null
             profilePic: null
-        quote: >-
-          We want to be a partner to our clients, to develop long-term relationships with trust on both sides.
-        type: quote-component
     isPostit: true
     isRightImage: true
-    title: This is a title
     image: /uploads/smiley-face-doodle.png
   - components:
+      - type: image-copy-component
+        title: Careers without compromise
+        content:
+          - type: markdown
-      - text: >-
+            text: >-
               Headforwards offer the ability to live in one of the most beautiful and relaxing parts of the UK while at the same time working at the forefront of professional technical excellence.
-        type: image-copy-component
-        title: Careers without compromise
-      - jobTitle: null
+          - type: quote-component
-        name: null
-        profilePic: null
             quote: >-
               There are no egos here.
 Team fit is the most important thing, so the people we hire need to be really positive and prepared to have each other’s backs.
-        type: quote-component
+            name: null
+            jobTitle: null
+            profilePic: null
     isPostit: true
     isRightImage: false
-    title: This is a title
     image: /uploads/paper-airplane-doodle.png
   - isPostit: false
     isRightImage: false